Jeakson Singh Thounaojam: 2021–2022 season

 Jeakson was included in the Blasters squad for the 2021 Durand Cup, where he played all three matches for the club in the tournament.
 He played his first league match of the 2021–22 season on 19 November 2021 in the season opener against ATK Mohun Bagan, which they lost 4–2.
 On 19 December, he provided an assist to Álvaro Vázquez who scored the second goal in a 3–0 victory against Mumbai City FC.
 Jeakson scored his first goal of the season against FC Goa on 2 January 2022, which ended in a dramatic 2–2 draw.
 He formed a solid partnership with Puitea in the midfield and helped the Blasters to reach the finals, which they lost to Hyderabad on penalties.

 2022–2023 season

 On 25 April 2022, Jeakson signed a three-year contract extension that will keep him at the club till 2025.
+He played his first match of the 2022–23 Indian Super League season against East Bengal in the opening match of the season on 7 October, which they won 3–1.
+He was also included in the Blasters' squad for the 2023 Indian Super Cup season after the exit in the infamous ISL knockout stage match, and started as a substitute for Danish Farooq in the first group stage match against RoundGlass Punjab FC on 8 April 2023 in the 81st minute, as the Blasters won the match 3–1 at full-time.

+2023–2024 season

+In July 2023, after the departure of Sahal Abdul Samad, Jeakson became the longest serving player in the Blasters squad.
+He played his first match of the season against Gokulam Kerala FC in the 2023 Durand Cup tournament on 13 August 2023, which they lost 3–4.
+In the first away league game of the season against Mumbai City on 8 October, Jeakson was substituted in the beginning of second half after suffering a shoulder injury following a challenge on Greg Stewart.
+On 20 October, the Blasters' assistant coach Frank Dauwen, during the pre-match press conference said that Jeakson needs surgery and will be out of action for two to three months.
+On 3 November, the club confirmed that Jeakson has successfully undergone his shoulder surgery.

+East Bengal

+On July 19, 2024, it was announced that Jeakson had signed with East Bengal.
+He signed a 4 year deal with them for a record transfer-fee of ₹3.2 Crore, which was the highest in the Indian football's history.